bwfiq/elearning_app/docs/report.md

 #### Django Filters

 Django Filters is used for applying search filters to the list of courses and users using the fuzzywuzzy library.
+This library enables the use of fuzzy search, and fuzzy search is implemented across all fields of all data models so users can search for any term and find a relevant user or course.

 For courses:
 ```python
 # backend/courses/filters.py